AdamSLevy/go-doc/README.md

 ### Zsh Completion

+#### Oh My Zsh
-If you use Oh My Zsh, then you can put `zsh/plugin/go` into `~/.oh-my-zsh/custom/plugins`.
+If you use Oh My Zsh, then the Zsh completion is installed to a custom plugin called `go` in `$ZSH_CUSTOM/plugins/go/`.
+Two files are installed: the `go.plugin.zsh` plugin file and the `_golang` completion script.

-Add `go` to your list of enabled plugins.
+Then you must add `go` to your list of enabled plugins.

 ```zsh
 plugins=(